bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 8, 9: Dynamic Programming
 _October 16-27_

-_Dynamic programming_ is used for optimization problems (problems where we have to find the best  way to do something) that have optimal sub-structure (an optimal solution to a problem contains within it optimal solutions to sub-problems).

 __Objectives:__
 * Understand  how  dynamic programming  works
 * Understand the  examples discussed in the notes (including justification of correctness and analysis)